SuiteDash

 Honest verdict

 SuiteDash and Plutio are both credible platforms that solve different problems.
 SuiteDash is the better choice for agencies that need a branded client portal, unlimited users, and email marketing.
-Its 4.8/5 ratings on both G2 and Capterra reflect genuine satisfaction despite the steep learning curve.
+Its 4.8/5 on G2 and 4.9/5 on Capterra (608 reviews) reflect genuine satisfaction despite the steep learning curve.
 Plutio is the better choice for solo freelancers who need polished document workflows and AI assistance.
 Its proposal and contract builders are among the best in this category.

 Both platforms share the same fundamental limitation: neither includes HR, payroll, or expense tracking.
 SuiteDash gates task dependencies and automation to $99/month.
-Plutio still has not delivered its CRM pipeline after years on the roadmap.
+Plutio raised its top-tier pricing from $99 to $199 with the rebrand to Max.
 Both force you to add external tools, increasing cost and complexity.

 Consider Agiled if both fall short